g3rzi/katacodaScenario/kubesploit/step1.md

 The cluster should start automatically, but if not, you can start it by running `launch.sh`{{execute}}.

 Make sure both of them are ready with `kubectl get nodes`{{execute}}.
-If they are not, wait couple of seconds and try again.
+If they are not, wait a couple of seconds and try again.

 `Open`{{execute T3}} new terminal (wait for the shell to pop-up) and start a container with the following information: